katarzynawietecha/notemaster/README.md

 **License**

- Quiz is released under the MIT License.
+ Notemaster is released under the MIT License.

 **Demo**